gene-chou/cvae-celeba/README.md

 use functions in dataloader.py to select desired attributes (e.g. in this repo 10 were chosen) and corresponding images
 then run train.py with appropriate arguments
 when running inference, adjust array c to create image with desired attributes (change ~line 117 in train.py, currently c is random)
-setting reduction parameter in BCE loss to "sum" rather than "mean" produces high loss but better results
+setting reduction parameter in BCE loss to "sum" rather than "mean" produces high loss but better reconstruction results due to emphasis on reconstruction rather than divergence of distribution

 ---